Donkey Riding Rules & Regulations

 Donkeys, like riding school ponies are allowed by law to work 6 days per week with one full days rest and can work up to 6 hours per day, providing they have appropriate rest, food and water breaks, however, our donkeys are not required to work this many days.

 Does Teddy have a licence?

 Yes.
-Teddy is also inspected by the local authority and their vet, and has a performing animals licence, which enables him to visit care homes and hospices etc.
+Teddy is also inspected by the local authority and their vet, and has a performing animals licence, which enables him to visit care homes, hospices, weddings , schools and other celebrations etc.